CDRH/datura/docs/file_structure.md

-This is the minimal setup for a project:
+This is the minimal setup for a collection:

 ```
-project_name
+collection_name
 |-- config
 |      |-- public.yml
 |      |-- private.yml